 Tell us what you want your real estate experience to be, and we will do it YOUR way.

-Buying?
+Buying a home in Fort Wayne?
 Tell us your wants and needs.
 Let us know how you envision your family living.
-Tell us what's important to you, and we'll find the community and home that fits what you are looking for.
+Tell us what's important to YOU, and we'll find the community and home that fits.

-Selling?
+Selling your home in Fort Wayne?
 Our job is to make you the most money possible in the shortest amount of time.
 We offer our sellers professional staging, professional photography, and more internet marketing than most.
-We will also put your home on our weekly television show Sunday mornings on ABC.

 We are committed to giving you everything we have to offer.
 We are both full time agents and will work around your schedule.
 Do nights and weekends work better for you?
 NO PROBLEM.
-We are here to help you.
+We are here to help YOU at YOUR convenience.

 I always say, it's OK to low ball, even if fairly priced.
 But be prepared for an emotional push back.
 My wife and I were selling a property and the same exact thing happened.
 Needless to say, my wife was emotional when we received the offer.
 I said, "hey it's business."
 We said thanks, but no thanks and they countered 13 times until they came up to our point.
 You never know.